Munch is a high yielding, tetraploid perennial ryegrass which is ideal for dairy, beef and sheep systems.

 Blend Rate: 15-20 kg/ha

-A late maturing plant designed to produce large amounts of dry matter well into summer (if conditions are suitable).
+Munch is a very late-maturing plant designed to produce large amounts of dry matter well into summer (if conditions are suitable).

 Days to flowering relative to Nui (0) = +23